 World Language Department 2016-17

-The World Language Department at Abraham Lincoln High School currently offers the following languages: Chinese, Chinese Honors, AP Chinese, Spanish, Spanish Honors, Spanish for Native Speakers, AP Spanish, Japanese, Japanese Honors, AP Japanese, and French.
+The World Language Department at Abraham Lincoln High School currently offers the following languages: Chinese, Chinese Honors, AP Chinese, Spanish, Spanish Honors, Spanish for Native Speakers, AP Spanish, Japanese, Japanese Honors, AP Japanese, French, and French Honors.

 Ms. Nancy Yu (Chinese)